Fleishman-Lab/LAffAb_public/README.md

 ## Running LAffAb

 ### Step 1: Relax the structures of the parental antibodies
 We recommend relaxing the parental structure before design.
-A RosettaScripts xml for running the relax can be found at xmls/Relax.xml and an example pdb can be found in example_pdb.
+A RosettaScripts xml for running the relax can be found at xmls/Relax.xml and an example pdb can be found in examples/example_pdb/.
 Please note that in our LAffAb protocol, we run the initial relax 15 times and take the lowest-scoring one.
-The output for the example pdb is in example_pdb_relaxed.
+The output for the example pdb is in examples/example_pdb_relaxed/.
 Each relax job should take about 15 minutes to run on one CPU.

 ### Step 2: Creating a PSSM for the light and heavy chains of the variable fragment separately
 A PSSM should be made for the light and heavy chains separately following the approach described here: